cobalthq/cobalt-product-public-docs/layouts/shortcodes/report-triage-retest.md

-Our pentesters report and triage all vulnerabilities during the assessment.
+Cobalt pentesters report and triage all vulnerabilities during the assessment.
 You can review details of all findings, in real time, through the Cobalt platform.
 In these findings, as well as in any report, our pentesters include detailed information on how you can: